-There are no national standards regarding patient race categorization so hospitals may not have the same designations from which patients can choose.
-The state has recently attempted to standardize a valid set of race codes for this project but these are not universally used by all hospitals.
+There are no national standards regarding patient race categorization so hospitals may not have the same designations from which patients can The state has recently attempted to standardize a valid set of choose. race codes for this project but these are not universally used by all hospitals.
 Each hospital must independently map their specific codes to the state's race code categories.
 This mapping may not be consistent across hospitals.
 Thus epidemiology analysis of these two data fields does not accurately describe the true population served by the hospital.

 The standard source of payment codes are an example of data required by the state that is not contained within the standard UB92 billing record.
 In order to meet this requirement each payer identification must be categorized into the appropriate standard source of payment value.
 It should also be noted that the primary payer associated to the patient's encounter record might change over time.
-Upon review approximately 8% of the secondary payers originally categorized as "Missing/Invalid" were recategorized as "Self-Pay".
+Upon review approximately 6% of the secondary payers originally categorized as "Managed Care" were recategorized as "Self-Pay" and 3% originally categorized as "Indemnity" were recategorized as "Champus".